 Missing Hiker Found Dead in Arizona, Dog Who Stayed by Owner’s Side Rescued

-A search and rescue team working on finding missing hiker, Donald Hayes, 74, of Prescott Valley, Ariz.
+A search and rescue team work on finding missing hiker Donald Hayes, 74, of Prescott Valley, Arizona, in May, 2022.
 (Courtesy of Yavapai County Sheriff’s Office)

 Rescue teams have located the body of an elderly hiker on Wednesday after he went missing nearly one week earlier in an Arizona mountain area, authorities said.